runtimeverification/k/k-distribution/k-tutorial/1_basic/13_rewrite_rules/README.md

 When you put a rewrite inside a term like this, in essence, you are telling the rule to only rewrite **part** of the left-hand-side to the right-hand-side.
-In practice, this is implemented by lifting rewrite operator to the top of the rule by means of duplicating the surrounding context.
+In practice, this is implemented by lifting the rewrite operator to the top of the rule by means of duplicating the surrounding context.

-There is a second way that the above rule can be simplified, however.
+There is a way that the above rule can be simplified further, however.
 K provides a special syntax for each cell containing a term of sort K, indicating that we want to match only on some prefix of the K sequence.
 For example, the above rule can be simplified further like so: